Cincinnati-Design-LAB/architour/src/content/buildings/aronoff-center-for-design-college-of-design-architecture-art-and-planning-daap.md

   lat: 39.133857
   lng: -84.519128
 original_owner: University of Cincinnati
-date_of_completion: "1996"
+date_of_completion: '1996'
-interior_accessibility: The building is open to the public.
+public_access: The building is open to the public.
 architect: Eisenman Architects
 associate_architect: Lorenz & Williams
 original_function: College of art, architecture, design and planning.